 Compiled by Christy Dena, 2005-2008

 The following list provides information about the uptake, impact and awards garnered from ‘alternate reality games’ (ARGs).
+[Don’t know what ARGs are?
+Check out this entry at ARGology (with links to the Wikipedia definition etc).]
 I have gathered this information from published sources, preferencing of course information provided by the producers of the projects.
 Rather than list ‘top ARGs’, I’ve included whatever ARG I was able to find data on.
 I list them alphabetically because any grading of ARGs will be according to a set of criteria that is highly subjective.
 It is not a definitive list, but hopes to provoke one.
 Please let me know of any information I can add or alter.
-And, in the end, may this information be used for good and not evil.
+And, in the end, may this information be used for good and not evil. 🙂

-ARGs covered in this compilation: The Art of the Heist; The Beast; Chasing the Wish; Heroes Evolutions/360 Experience; Hope is Missing; I Love Bees; Jamie Kane; Last Call Poker; Lockjaw; The Lost Experience; Majestic; Metacortechs; The Ocular Effect; Perplex City; Push, Nevada; ReGenesis Extended Reality Game I & II; Urban Hunt; World Without Oil; Year Zero.
+ARGs in this compilation: The Art of the Heist; The Beast; Chasing the Wish; Ghost of a Chance; Heroes Evolutions/360 Experience; Hope is Missing; I Love Bees; Jamie Kane; Last Call Poker; Lockjaw; The Lost Experience; Majestic; Metacortechs; The Ocular Effect; Perplex City; Push, Nevada; ReGenesis Extended Reality Game I & II; The Rivard Project; Timely Persuasion; Un Homme mort; Urban Hunt; World Without Oil; Year Zero.

 THE ART OF THE HEIST/THE ART OF THE H3IST